 For each MREIT in S&P Global, we obtain quarterly financial reporting data for total assets, total Agency MBS, total cash and cash equivalents, total equity, total repo debt, repo debt due in 0-30 days, and total accumulated other comprehensive.
-We also collect data on the number of shares outstanding and the share price at the end of each quarter to compute the market-to-book value of equity.
-We further obtain information on whether an MREIT issued equity and repurchased shares in a given quarter, as well as the amounts issued or repurchased.
-Finally, we hand-collect quarterly data on the type of Agency MBS holdings in terms of fixed-rate versus variable-rate securities and derivative positions for interest rate swaps and swaptions from MREIT 10-K and 10-Q reports.
+We also collect data on the number of shares outstanding, equity issuance, share repurchases, stock returns, and the share price at the end of each quarter.
+We further obtain information on.
+Finally, we handcollect quarterly data on derivative positions for interest rate swaps and swaptions from MREIT 10-K and 10-Q reports.
 As these variables are not required reporting items, this information is only available for a sub-set of institutions.
-We are able to obtain information on the type of Agency MBS held for 26 institutions and data on derivative usage for 25 institutions.

 We identify Agency MREITs by computing the ratio of Agency MBS to total assets for each institution-quarter over the study period and classify institutions as Agency MREITs if that ratio exceeds 50% on average.
 Our results are robust to defining Agency MREITs based on a range of alternative threshold values.

 Based on the data collected, we construct the following set of institution characteristics.
 Total Assets is the book value of total assets, in \$ billion.
 Growth in Assets is the quarterly rate of growth in total assets.
 Agency MBS/Assets is the total amount of Agency MBS held, scaled by total assets.
 Issued Equity is an indicator that takes the value of one if an institution issued equity in a given quarter.
 Amount Issued is the total amount of equity issued in a given quarter, scaled by total assets at the beginning of the quarter.
 We define Repurchased Shares as an indicator that takes the value of one if an institution repurchased shares in a given quarter.
 Number Repurchased is the number of shares repurchased in a given quarter, scaled by the number of shares outstanding at the beginning of the quarter.
-Market-to-Book Value is the ratio of the market value of equity to total assets.
+Marketto-Book Value is the ratio of the market value of equity, obtained as the product of the number of shares outstanding multiplied by the end-of-quarter share price, scaled by the book value of equity.
+We define Equity/ Assets as a proxy for institution leverage using the ratio of book equity to total assets.
 AOCI/Assets is the ratio of total accumulated other comprehensive income to total assets.
 Cash/Assets is the ratio of cash and cash-equivalent securities to total assets.
 Repo Debt/Assets is the ratio of repo debt to total assets.
 We also consider institution exposure to short-term repo, proxied by the ratio of repo debt maturing within 0-30 days to total repo, and denoted Repo (0-30)/Total Repo.
-We compute Fixed-Rate MBS/Agency MBS as the ratio of fixed-rate Agency MBS to total Agency MBS.
-We proxy for interest rate risk hedging activity using the ratio of swaps plus swaptions to total liabilities, or Swaps & Swaptions/Liabilities.
+We proxy for interest rate risk hedging activity using the ratio of swaps plus swaptions to total repurchase agreements, or Derivatives/Total Repo.
+Total Return is the quarterly total return on the stock of the MREITs in our sample.